Sahibdev/lithodomos/readme.md

 	Hint: Use `getCurrentUser` query to get the purchasedTours.
 The `purchasedTours` field should return the purchased tours.
 Make sure to run `yarn generate-gql-types` after adding the query to generate typescrypt definitions from the graphql types.

+3) Coding challenge #3 [Node/GraphQL]

-3) Create a new query which returns the users who have purchased at least one tour.
+       Create a new query which returns the users who have purchased at least one tour.

 	```
 	getUsersWithPurchases(input: GetUsersWithPurchasesInput!): GetUsersWithPurchasesResponse!